 It doesn’t matter where you live in Canada, winter is a fact of life.
 And if you’re one of those 16 people in Canada who look forward to winter, you should just go outside and be hardy somewhere else.

 Long months of snow and cold and ice darken most of our cities, some interminably longer than others.
-(I’m looking at you, Vancouver, with your green grass in March.)
+(Calgary’s looking at you, Vancouver, jealous of your green grass in March.)
 The world feels harsh, the night will never end, and all you want to do is curl up in a fetal position by the fireplace.
 You can fight it all you want, but winter is persistent, relentlessly visiting every year.

 Ways to Actually Enjoy Winter in Canada